WWE News: One Of The Top Stars Of NXT Is Moving Up To WWE’s Main Roster

 — WWE (@WWE) November 18, 2018

-Sullivan’s last NXT match is one that took place before Takeover: War Games II on Saturday night.
+Sullivan’s last NXT matc took place before Takeover: War Games II on Saturday night.
 He defeated an enhancement talent and the match was taped for TV.
 It is expected to air on this Wednesday’s episode of NXT on the WWE Network.

-Lars Sullivan’s real name is Dylan Miley and he’s a 30-year-old beast who stands at 6’3″ and weighs in at 330 pounds.
-He’s a monstrous force who is incredibly intimidating and had a great run in NXT despite never picking up a title of any kind.
+Lars Sullivan’s real name is Dylan Miley and he’s a 30-year-old beast who stands at 6-foot-3 and weighs in at 330 pounds.
+He’s a monstrous force who is incredibly intimidating and had a great run in NXT, despite never picking up a title of any kind.

-Sullivan has had a pretty great run in NXT as he was in the first match for the NXT North American Title and even feuded with Aleister Black for the NXT Championship.
+He was in the first match for the NXT North American Title and even feuded with Aleister Black for the NXT Championship.
 Lars has also had recent run-ins with Keith Lee, but it appears as if that feud will no longer be taking place due to his call-up.

 Wrestling Inc. is reporting that other names may end up being called up from NXT soon as well.
 It is being reported that WWE officials have been looking at making changes to the main roster after tonight’s Survivor Series pay-per-view.